flyingpizza/Leetcode/README.md

-# My [Leetcode-pyspark] Solutions
+# My Leetcode-pyspark Solutions

-This repository contains my solutions for accepted submissions on [Leetcode].
+This repository contains my solutions for accepted submissions on Leetcode.
 These solutions prioritize simplicity over optimal performance.
 This project focuses exclusively on non-premium problems.
 I will try to add premium problems in future.

 ## This Project Focus on